Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Biological Insights Through Mathematical Exploration

-Indeed, one of the primary goals often discussed in movement ecology is the potential emergence of patterns and their relation to the underlying mechanisms and parameters appearing in the movement models.
-As it currently stands, we have little understanding of when patterns may emerge, let alone which types of patterns we might expect to appear.
-For the implicit memory models discussed in Section \ref{sec:implicitmemory}, the same linearization techniques used in classical setting yield some preliminary insights: foragers must have sufficient uptake of memory, and cannot forget experiences too quickly in order for patterns to emerge.
-Additionally, the advection rate must be sufficiently large compared to the diffusion rate in order for patterns to form.
-However, we still do not have a robust understanding of necessary and sufficient conditions for patterns to emerge.
-A similar trend holds for the explicit memory models discussed in Section \ref{sec:explicitmemory}: the advection rate must be sufficiently large in relation to the diffusion rate for constant steady states to be destabilized.
-Of course, the techniques used in these two settings are quite different and should be separately treated analytically.
+As it currently stands, we have little understanding of when patterns may emerge, let alone which types of patterns we might expect to appear {for non-standard PDE models explored here}.
+For the implicit memory models discussed in Section \ref{sec:implicitmemory}, the same linearization techniques used in classical setting yield some preliminary insights: foragers must have sufficient uptake of memory, and cannot forget experiences too quickly in order for patterns to emerge; furthermore, the advection rate must be sufficiently large compared to the diffusion rate in order for patterns to form \cite[Section 3.1]{Potts2016} (see also \cite[Section 4]{Potts2019}).
+However, we still do not have a robust understanding of necessary and sufficient conditions for patterns to emerge, {hence the appeal to a numerical exploration of local stability properties}.
+A similar trend holds for the explicit memory models discussed in Section \ref{sec:explicitmemory}: the advection rate must be sufficiently large in relation to the diffusion rate for constant steady states to {become} destabilized (see, e.g., \cite[Corollary 3.9]{Shi_JDDE}, \cite[Theorem 2.3]{Song2021}, \cite[Theorem 3.3]{Shi2021a}).
+Of course, the techniques used in these two settings are quite different.